Help Refugees Learn English

 RIHO Welcome Center

-In East Portland and Gresham, there are few accessible public places where immigrants and refugees can gather, learn, celebrate, and mingle with long-time residents.
-To meet this need, The Welcome Center, an inclusive and supportive place where refugees and immigrants can connect with one another and learn how to access community resources and where the general public can become an integral part of welcoming newcomers.
+Volunteer at the RIHO Welcome Center, an inclusive and supportive place where refugees and immigrants can connect with one another and learn how to access community resources and where the general public can become an integral part of welcoming newcomers.
 Help tutor refugee and immigrant children or assist with English classes for parents.
 No prior experience is required.
 Background checks and a one-time training is required.
 Location:16126 SE Stark St, Portland, Oregon, OR 97233.
-Contact: email@example.com
+Contact: firstname.lastname@example.org

 Friends of Refugees: ESL Classes (at SW Bible Church in Beaverton)